-Patient has a right to access all records maintained in the "designated record set", including medical records, billing records and other records used to prospectively make decisions about individual patients and their treatment.
+- Patient has a right to access all records maintained in the "designated record set", including medical records, billing records and other records used to prospectively make decisions about individual patients and their treatment. - Patient requests for access should be directed to the Health Information Management (HIM) Department. - Patients may request that PHI copies are transmitted directly to a designated third party. - Requests for inspection of records: An appointment will be made with the patient and attending physician. - Requests for copy of records: If PHI is maintained electronically, DMC must provide an electronic copy in the format requested by the patient. - Requests for copy of records: If the request is denied, a summary of the information must be provided to the patient.

-- Patient requests for access should be directed to the Health Information Management (HIM) Department. - Requests for inspection of records: An appointment will be made with the patient and attending physician. - Requests for copy of records: If the request is denied, a summary of the information must be provided to the patient. - Patient must be notified of the grounds for denial of access. - Patient has the right to appeal and have the denial reviewed by UHB's Medical Record Committee and subsequently, by a New York State Committee.
+- Patient must be notified of the grounds for denial of access. - Patient has the right to appeal and have the denial reviewed by UHB's Medical Record Committee and subsequently, by a New York State Committee.